valentinyanev92/garage-management-system-api/README.md

 ## 2.5 Functionalities (Microservice)

 ### 1) Generate Invoice (PDF)
-- Triggered from main app
+- Triggered from the main app
-- POST request with repair data
-- Generates PDF file
-- Stores `InvoiceRecord`
+- Creates and stores an InvoiceLog
-- Returns URL to download PDF
+- Stores PDF binary into MongoDB

 ### 2) Send WhatsApp Notification
-- Triggered when repair order is completed
-- Uses **GreenAPI**
+- Uses GreenAPI
-- Saves `MessageLog`
+- Stores a MessageLog

 ### 3) Provide Repair History
-- Returns all logs for admin panel in main app
+- Returns InvoiceLog + RepairLog + MessageLog entries
+-
+### 4) Create RepairLog entries
+   Every major repair event from the main application is recorded in MongoDB for history and auditing.

-All three satisfy the requirement for **2+ valid functionalities**.
+All satisfy the requirement for **2+ valid functionalities**.

 ---